COAST-Lab/HawkEye_Evaluation/README.md

 E: mdt3971@uncw.edu

 ## Acknowledgements
+We thank the Gordan and Betty Moore Foundation for funding this project.
+We thank UNCW’s Center for Marine Science, particularly Dave Wells for dock maintenance and data collection support.
 Thanks to the advisory committee and all who have supported this research.
+Thanks to the SeaHawk-HawkEye development and characterization team, including John Morrison, Gene Feldman, Alan Holmes, Sean Bailey, Alicia Scott, and Liang Hong.